Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Results

 Figure~\ref{fig:rq1} depicts the distribution of $pss$ scores grouped by prompting strategy (left) and by model (right).
-For visual clarity in the boxplots, outliers are not displayed, where an outlier is defined using the standard interquartile range (IQR) method~\cite{wan2014estimating}.
-We confirm that most generated solutions do outperform the baseline, showing that LLMs can generally improve performance over the original source code.
-However, there are differences between configurations.
-For all four prompting strategies, Gemini offers larger median improvements, likely due to the larger size of the model. o4-mini offers more stable results ---a lower interquartile spread--- for three of the four prompting strategies, but fails to achieve comparable performance improvements.
+For visual clarity in the boxplots, outliers are not displayed, where an outlier is defined using the interquartile range~\cite{wan2014estimating}.
+Most generated solutions outperform the baseline ($pss>1$), confirming that LLMs can generally improve code performance.
+Gemini offers the largest median improvements (but also the highest variance, particularly when provided with full context).
+In contrast, DeepSeek-V3 exhibits a remarkably conservative distribution---its improvements cluster tightly around the baseline across all prompting strategies, suggesting a tendency to preserve the original logic over aggressive optimization.
+DeepSeek-R1 occupies a middle ground, showing consistent but moderate improvements, with less volatility than o4-mini or Gemini.

-If no additional information is provided in the prompt, both models often produce only incremental improvements.
-For o4-mini, providing a concise problem description is sometimes extremely valuable ---indicated by a higher third quartile ---whereas providing information about the benchmark does not help this model much.
-For Gemini, providing problem or benchmark information can be helpful, and the best results are achieved when both are present in the prompt.
-However, especially for o4-mini, we observe that providing a combination of both types of information sometimes leads to a decrease in performance (as also reported by Khojah et al.~\cite{khojah:25}).
+Analyzing prompting strategies reveals further divergences.
+If no additional context is provided in the prompt (no hint), all models tend to produce only incremental improvements.
+For o4-mini, providing a concise problem description is sometimes extremely valuable, indicated by a higher third quartile.
+Providing a combination of both types of information sometimes leads to a decrease in performance (as also reported by Khojah et al.~\cite{khojah:25}).
+However, Gemini and DeepSeek show clear improvements under the ``both'' strategy, achieving their highest median performance.

-\begin{summary} \textbf{Applicability of LLMs to Performance Improvement (RQ1):} LLMs offer the potential to improve performance of source code.
-62\% of generated solutions were plausible.
-Of those, 64\% yielded performance improvements.
-However, there are still cases where implausible patches, performance regressions, or insubstantial changes are produced, indicating limitations of current LLMs and the need for further research. \end{summary}